 Conclusion – Retrospective Keep Doing Stop Doing

 The “Keep Stop Start” retrospective is one of the most common retrospective ideas.
 I highly recommend to surprise your team regularly with a different set of retrospective questions.
-We wrote a blog post with 32 kickass retrospective ideas - feel free to have a look!
+We wrote a blog post with 32 kickass retrospective ideas for beginners and professionals. - feel free to have a look!